LaurenceTaylor/algorithmic-complexity/README.md

 8. The `#run` method will produce .txt files in the root directory with timing data (in milliseconds) for each method.
    These files are ready to be imported into spreadsheet software.
 Currently, each method is called on inputs ranging between 5000-100000 (intervals of 5000).
 The methods are repeated on each input size 100 times to improve data quality.

+To run tests, quit irb and run `rspec` from the root directory.

 Code example:

 ```